techidaily/site-tiktok-video-files/source/_posts/updated-in-2024-laugh-out-loud-labyrinths-exploring-hysterical-tiktok-gaming-quests.md

 * Never forget to share your videos on Instagram to enjoy more popularity.
 * Prefer to comment and like other videos; it will help you develop healthy relations online, and they will pay for promotions in the long run.

-## FAQs about Making Duet on TikTok

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6X24fPKs6AE?si=YtQy-8zy7GifgfA7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XA_wP7rS9ww?si=LarMG3sEHAhSoL6q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about Making Duet on TikTok

 ### Quick Fix: Why can’t I make a duet video or how to prevent people from creating duet videos with me?